maxmiranda/AWEDemo/README.md

-# Guess The Word - Intro To iOS Demo for CalHacks
+# Guess The Word - Intro To iOS Demo for AWE

 A simple word guessing game designed to teach fundamential aspects of iOS development.
-Developed by Will Oakley & Max Miranda for CalHacks 5.0.